 Why crowdfund for medical expenses?

-- Medical crowdfunding helps spread your story among your family, friends, their friends, and even strangers who may feel compelled to give.
+- Medical crowdfunding helps spread your story among your family, friends, their friends, and even strangers who want to support you during a difficult time.

-- When you don’t know how to to get financial help for out of pocket medical expenses, crowdfunding makes it easy.
+- When you don’t know how to get financial help for out of pocket medical expenses, crowdfunding makes it simple.

 - Crowdfunding can get you the funds you need fast when you’re facing mounting medical bills.
 You can begin withdrawing funds as soon as you start receiving donations.